 The prerequisites for appointment to a professorship at a university are a completed programme of higher education, pedagogical suitability and a special aptitude for academic work (usually an outstanding doctorate).
 Proof must also be furnished of additional academic achievements.
 Different paths are possible in Germany:

 A junior professorship has meanwhile become an established alternative to habilitation.
 The focus here is on early independence in research and teaching.
 Junior professors are allowed to supervise doctorates, have teaching obligations and play an active role in academic administration.
 These professorships are temporary, are assessed and only some offer a tenure track option.
-Junior professorships are especially common in mathematics and the natural sciences, in law, economic sciences and social sciences as well as linguistics and cultural studies.
+Junior professorships are especially common in law, the economic sciences and social sciences, and in mathematics and the natural sciences.

 Experienced postdocs can also develop their expertise in academic management and independent research and qualify for appointment to a professorship by leading their own junior research group.
 This is how excellent junior researchers at universities and large non-university research institutions prepare to take on positions of academic leadership.
 International research experience is a helpful and occasionally even essential requirement – for example, for becoming leader of a Helmholtz Young Investigators Group.